appacademy/graduated-job_seeker-program/pairboarding-problems/w2d2-a.md

 ## Easy

 Oh no!
 Somebody added a click handler to the top level of your webpage (`document`) that closes the browser window on `click` ☹️.
 There is no way for us to remove this event listener, but good thing we are DOM Wizards!
-Instead of allowing this event to fire, we alert `Defense!`.
+Instead of allowing this event to fire, we want to alert `Defense!`.
 How might we utilize event listeners to accomplish this?

 ### Solution